So pleased to have had my manufacturing article posted by Virgin Start-up! Manufacturing in the UK, the journey.

 - The language barrier and a possibility that things may be lost in translation

 When it came down to it, for me, the unit cost of the clothes was the third on my list of priorities to consider.
 I was working on something completely new, I really wanted to have control over the whole sampling process.
 Being able to have someone in the same country that I can talk to, see and discuss things with.
 This was by far the most important aspect.
+I was determined to make my maternity jacket winter in the UK.

 Yes unit cost was going to be more in the UK.
 But initial outlay for trips to China, sampling, shipping, and the huge amount of stock I was going to have to buy was way riskier.